d-ries/linux-essentials/08_filters/01_course.md

 Robin
 Michael
 ```
-Here we search for lines beginning with een `M` or ending with an `n`
+Here we search for lines beginning with an `M` or ending with an `n`

 We could do the same with usinig the option -E multiple times:
 ```bash